-- DeFi — Short for decentralised finance, DeFi is an umbrella term for financial applications that do not have any central point or authority
+- Short for decentralised finance, DeFi is an umbrella term for financial applications that do not have any central point of authority.

-- Dapps — Decentralised applications (dapps) are a type of application that typically runs on a decentralised network; they are usually open-source software powered by smart contracts
+- Decentralised applications (dapps) are a type of application that typically runs on a decentralised network; they are usually open-source software powered by smart contracts.

-- DEX — A decentralised exchange (DEX) is a peer-to-peer (P2P) marketplace where users can trade digital assets without the need for an intermediary
+- A decentralised exchange (DEX) is a peer-to-peer (P2P) marketplace where users can trade digital assets without the need for an intermediary.

-DeFi is an abbreviation of ‘decentralised finance’.
-Decentralised financial software built on top of a blockchain enables the creation of services that are much like standard centralised financial services, with the added benefit of being decentralised.
+DeFi is an abbreviation of ‘decentralised finance’, which is software built on top of a blockchain that enables the creation of services much like standard centralised financial services — with the added benefit of decentralisation.
 This means that users interact with smart contracts and code rather than a central authority, such as a bank.

 To illustrate, picture an individual who intends to lend their excess capital, and another who intends to borrow money for their business.
 Traditionally, they would have to go through a centralised financial institution, such as a bank.
 On top of that, the bank also has the power to decide whether the individuals are eligible for the services.

-DeFi, however, eliminates the entire discussion process, as both the lender and borrower only need to interact with a smart contract.
-The terms and conditions of the transaction will have already been predefined in the smart contract.
-This transforms a rather demanding procedure into a decentralised one that can be fair to all users.
+DeFi, however, eliminates the entire discussion process, as both the lender and borrower need only to interact with a smart contract, in which the terms and conditions of the transaction will have already been predefined.
+This transforms a rather demanding procedure into a decentralised one that is fair to all users.

-These decentralised and autonomous systems can be referred to as decentralised apps (dapps) and they are the backbone of DeFi.
-These protocols in which users are able to unlock the potential of DeFi are important as they allow for the smart contracts to do the work, instead of a traditional central financial institution.
+Decentralised apps (dapps) are autonomous and the backbone of DeFi.
+These protocols allow users to unlock the potential of DeFi by letting the smart contracts do the work, instead of a traditional central financial institution.

-The challenge of a robust DeFi ecosystem is that it must incentivise the security of the platform as well as its usage.
-To further understand a DeFi ecosystem, it’s important to understand dapps and how they play a major role in DeFi.
+The challenge of a robust DeFi ecosystem is that it must incentivise the security of the platform, as well as its usage.
+To further understand a DeFi ecosystem, it’s important to understand dapps and how they play a major role in it.

-Dapps are usually — but not necessarily — run on a blockchain.
-The interface of a dapp should look no different from any website or mobile app we use today.
-Dapps are able to provide the same support as a typical regular app can, but they have the added benefit of enjoying all the advantages of decentralisation.
+Dapps usually — but not necessarily — run on a blockchain, and their interfaces should look no different from any website or mobile app we use today.
+Dapps are able to provide the same support as a typical app, with the added benefit of enjoying all the advantages of decentralisation.

-Dapps may run on top of existing public blockchains — for instance, Cronos or Ethereum.
-Any changes in data or information on a blockchain involve the participation of all nodes.
+Dapps may run on top of existing public blockchains — for instance, Cronos or Ethereum, and any changes in data or information on a blockchain involve the participation of all nodes.
 Not a single entity has the authority to delete or modify the status or the information once it’s posted on the network.
-This transparency allows dapps the advantage of having no single point of failure, being censorship-resistant and autonomous.
+This transparency allows dapps, which are censorship-resistant and autonomous, the advantage of having no single point of failure.